 1. Tell me about your company.

 This seemingly simple question begins with an easy topic: The prospect’s own company.
-This gives them a chance to introduce themselves on their own terms, but be careful: If you ask this question too early, it might seem like you didn’t do any research at all.
-Begin by stating what you already know, then ask the question so they can build upon your description of their business.
+This gives them a chance to introduce themselves on their own terms, but be careful — if you ask this question too early, it might seem like you didn’t do any research at all.
+I generally begin by stating what I already know, then I ask this question, so they can build upon my description of their business.

 2. Tell me about your role.
 What do you do day-to-day?

 With this question, you can begin to find out more about the employee (not the business) in a more casual, low-pressure way.
-No need to dive into the details, and the best part is that they’ll be excited to share.
+I don't dive too deep into the details when I ask this question.
+Keep things lower stakes here — and in my experience, prospects are usually excited to share.

 3. What metrics are you responsible for?

 Here’s where the pressure begins to mount.
-If they don’t touch on what they're responsible for during the previous question, then this will uncover that information.
-Note that the word "metric" is important here, since you’re asking about a quantifiable measure of success.
-That way, you can quantify how much your product can increase that metric.
+I find that prospects don‘t always touch on what they’re responsible for when asked the previous question.
+You need to ask this to uncover that information.
+The language here is also very important — I always use the word “metric.”
+You need to ask about a quantifiable measure of success.
+That will allow you to concretely quantify how your offering can improve that metric.

 Questions That Qualify